abojda/abojda.github.io/about.md

 <br/>

-Former member of [Robotics Student Interest Group "KoNaR"](https://konar.pwr.edu.pl) at Wrocław University of Science and Technology
+Former member of [Robotics Student Interest Group "KoNaR"](https://konar.pwr.edu.pl) at Wrocław University of Science and Technology:
 - Took part in numerous robotics projects, competitions and hackathons
 - Most notably, participated (as software engineer) in ~1.5 years long project of developing robotics payload for [sounding rocket experiment](https://rexusbexus.net/)
 - Project ended with [succesful rocket launch and nominal operation of our experiment](https://www.facebook.com/teamTRACZ/videos/614381855668227/)